RonakR68/FoodExpress_backend/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine
+- Node.js, npm and python installed on your machine
 - MongoDB instance (local or cloud-based)
 - Cloudinary account for image uploads